 Wards Island is a short ferry ride away

 This two-story stucco residence from 1948 is one of the only two houses that survived when the city decided to demolish the houses after Second World War due to flooding problems.
-Now the building became part of the Land Trust, and now contains offices and community meeting rooms as well as The Rectory Café and Island Art Gallery.
+Now the building became part of the Land Trust, and today it contains offices and community meeting rooms as well as The Rectory Café and Island Art Gallery.

-Their patio is situated in a wide would-be garden of the house, with a surprising number of tables available.
+Their patio is situated in a wide garden of the house, with a surprising number of tables available.
 It's shaded by nearby trees and grants stunning views into surrounding nature and nearby lakeshore.

 Menu is fish and sea-food centered, with various starters ($7-$22), assortment of Sandwiches (around $15) and Entrees ranging from $14 for French Omelette with white sharp cheddar, toasted multigrain bread + mixed greens, climbing as high as $35 for Wellington County Striploin served with daily vegetables, garlic mashed potatoes topped with a smoked blue cheese & walnut cream.